jannatulhashi/predicting_bankrupt_companies/README.md

 **Informed Decision-Making:**

-Despite their current limitations, the models can be part of a broader analytical strategy, contributing valuable insights and information for more informed decision-making in predicting and mitigating bankruptcy risks.
+Despite the limitations, the models can be part of a broader analytical strategy, contributing valuable insights and information for more informed decision-making in predicting and mitigating bankruptcy risks.